Leona Lillian Abban

 Key interests: foreign policy, European cooperation, institution-building.

-Natalya was born and spent her childhood in the 1990's Kiev, prior to moving to Bavaria after elementary school.
-She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire in Northwestern UK.
+Natalya was born and spent her childhood in 1990’s Kyiv, prior to moving to Bavaria after primary school.
+She received a degree as a state-certified interpreter for English and earned a Master of Arts in International Relations from the University of Central Lancashire.

-In 2016, she founded the non-profit enterprise Netzwerk Chancen, an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.
+In 2016, she founded the non-profit enterprise Netzwerk Chancen, which provides support to young adults from underprivileged families, helping them to climb the social ladder.
+Netzwerk Chancen is also active as an advocacy platform that fights for equal opportunities for children and teenagers from low-income households in Germany.

 Ms. Chi Nguyen is the Managing Director at Parker P. Consulting, a social enterprise consulting firm owned by White Ribbon.
 White Ribbon is the world’s largest movement of men and boys working to end violence against women and girls, promote gender equity, healthy relationships and a new vision of masculinity.